Tien Chiu

 I’m now ready to dye the actual skeins.
 I’ve swapped around the dye proportions a bit because I needed to add a few skeins to the color sequence, particularly in the yellows.
 It’s hard to believe that adding 0.28% Polar Red at the beginning should produce a noticeable jump in color, but it does; and there are a few other places in the golds where there are visible differences, too.
 That brings me up to 25-26 skeins, with the three extra added in the yellows – that will produce a better visual balance, as the first set of samples is rather heavy in the reds.

 All this, however, will have to wait a day or two.
-Mike and I are throwing a party tomorrow, and in addition to cleaning up the house (which is an incredible mess), I need to make 10 lbs of apricot jam today to clear out the refrigerator.
+B. and I are throwing a party tomorrow, and in addition to cleaning up the house (which is an incredible mess), I need to make 10 lbs of apricot jam today to clear out the refrigerator.
 (The apricots are macerating in sugar and honey to draw out the juices, and are thus in the fridge.)
 I also need to reboil the syrup for my candied cherries, which will need about another week’s worth of candying before they’re ready to be put into jars.

 Goals for this holiday weekend: